 Pat LaFrieda filet mignon steak sandwich.
 A major name among the stadium’s food vendors, Pat LaFrieda created the filet mignon steak sandwich exclusively for Citi Field.
 The $20 sandwich (worth it) is stacked with Black Angus filet mignon, melted Monterey Jack cheese and caramelized onions on a toasted French baguette.
 Found at stands in sections 139 and 414 and at Pat LaFrieda’s Chop House in the Delta Sky 360 Club (open to certain ticket holders).

 Fuku fried chicken sandwiches.
 Grab one of Chef David Chang’s in-demand spicy chicken sandwiches at the Fuku stand on the first level concourse, adjacent to Section 102.

-From high-end to low-end, Yankee Stadium in the Bronx, N.Y., has food for every taste and budget.
+From high-end to low-end, Yankee Stadium has food for every taste and budget.

 Long bone rib-eye steak.
 For a high-end sit-down experience, leave your seats a few innings early and watch the rest of the game on the TVs at the New York Yankees Steakhouse.
 Among the most indulgent options on the menu of dry-aged steaks and seafood, the tender 27-ounce long bone rib-eye steak arrives Instagram-ready with your name carved into the bone.